 - Why not add some herbs to the pretzels, like dill?

-- You can make the honey mustard sauce more rich by using mayo, or lighter by using plain yogurt
+- You can make the honey mustard sauce richer by using mayo, or lighter by using plain yogurt

 - Add some rosemary to the pretzel bites for added flavor